 Vulval and vaginal conditions

 Your sex life can be affected by conditions that affect your vulva and vagina.
-For example, infections, skin conditions, vaginismus, vaginal atrophy and cancer.
+For example, infections, skin conditions, dry vagina, vaginismus, vaginal atrophy and cancer.
 Some of these conditions can lead to painful vaginal sex (dyspareunia).

 Read more about vulval and vaginal conditions.